siriusctrl/COMP90024-CCC-notes/README.md

         - Driver program + Executor
       - Spark Context
         - The general configuration of the job
+            - The **deployment is set in the Stpark Context**, which is also used to set the configuration of a Spark application, including the cluster it connects to in cluster mode.
+                -  For instance, this hard-coded Spark Context directs the execution to run locally, using 2 threads (usually, it is set to the number of cores):
+                    - sc = new SparkContext(new SparkConf().setMaster("local[2]"));
+                - This other hard-coded line directs the execution to a remote cluster:
+                    - sc = new SparkContext(new SparkConf().setMaster("spark://192.168.1.12:6066"));
+            - Spark Contexts can also be used to **tune the execution** by setting the memory, or the number of executors to use.
     - These different components can be arranged in **<u>three</u>** different deployment modes (below) across the cluster
     - Spark Runtime Mode
         - Local Mode